microsoft/BotFramework-WebChat/HOOKS.md

 }) => React.Element
 ```

-This function is for rendering attachments into React element.
+This function is for rendering an attachments inside a React element.
 The caller will need to pass `activity` and `attachment` as parameters.
 This function is a composition of `attachmentRendererMiddleware`, which is passed as a prop.

 ```js
 () => next => { activity, attachment } => next({ activity, attachment })